-1. This plan for the LEA's Use of ARP ESSER funds was published and made publicly available online at the following specific web address:
+This plan for the LEA's Use of ARP ESSER funds was published and made publicly available online at the following specific web address:

-Description:
+Copy of the most recent Use Funds report is available on the website: https://sau45.org/arp-esser-esser-iii-grant-info-76639067/reports-on-uses-and-feedback-65e4c22c

-2. The plan is in an understandable and uniform format (please check one): Yes: Somewhat: No: No:
+2) The plan is in an understandable and uniform format (please choose one):

-Description:
+Yes.
+Plan description is one prepared for the state of NH.

-3. The plan, to the extent practicable, is written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, orally translated (please check one): Yes: Somewhat: No:
+3) The plan, to the extent practicable, is written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, orally translated (please choose one):

-Description:
+Yes plan is written in a language that parents can understand.
+Translations are available upon request.

-4. The plan, upon request by a parent who is an individual with a disability, is provided in an alternative format accessible to that parent (please check one): Yes: Somewhat: No: No:
+4) The plan, upon request by a parent who is an individual with a disability, is provided in an alternative format accessible to that parent (please choose one):

-Description:
+The plan, upon request, is available in a format accessible to the parent/guardian.

 III.
-Stakeholder Engagement
+Stakeholder Engagement Best Practices in Implementing ARP ESSER LEA Use of Funds Plan

-1. How the LEA will provide the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds and take such input into account:
+1) How the LEA provided the public the opportunity to provide input in the development of the LEA's plan for the use of ARP ESSER funds: